PrefectHQ/prefect/docs/orchestration/flow_config/run_configs.md

 [UniversalRun](/api/latest/run_configs.md#universalrun) configures
 flow runs that can be deployed on any agent.
 This is the default `RunConfig` used if flow-labels are specified.
 It can be useful if agent-side configuration is sufficient.
-Only configuring the flow's labels is exposed - to configure backend specific fields use one of the other `RunConfig` types.
+Only configuring environment variables and the flow's labels is exposed - to configure backend specific fields use one of the other `RunConfig` types.

 #### Examples